ffrappo/code-narrator-turbo/docs/src/README.md

 ### App.ts

-The `App.ts` file is a part of the code-narrator application, which is responsible for generating documentation for a project using GPT.
+The `App.ts` file is a part of the code-narrator-turbo application, which is responsible for generating documentation for a project using GPT.
 This file contains the main class `App` that orchestrates the process of loading configuration, caching documentation, building documentation, and generating the final documentation output.

 [App.ts Documentation](App.ts)